Dutchminister/CellularElysium/README.md

 # Conways Game of Life ScreenSaver

 ## Description
-Give life to your screensaver!
+Give life to your screensaver! <br>
 Tested on Windows 10

 ## Installation